skeeto/skeeto.github.com/_posts/2017-09-07-Gap-Buffers-Are-Not-Optimized-for-Multiple-Cursors.markdown

 drive them all in parallel using the same commands.
 It's super flashy and great for impressing all your friends.

-However, as a result of [improving my typing skills][typing], I've come to the conclusion that multiple cursors is all hat and no cattle.
+However, as a result of [improving my typing skills][typing], I've come to the conclusion that [multiple cursors is all hat and no cattle][one].
 It doesn't compose well with other editing commands, it doesn't scale up to large operations, and it's got all sorts of flaky edge cases (off-screen cursors).
 Nearly anything you can do with multiple cursors, you can do better with old, well-established editing paradigms.

 Somewhere around 99% of my multiple cursors usage was adding a common prefix to a contiguous serious of lines.
 As similar brute force